Towards Formal XAI: Formally Approximate Minimal Explanations of Neural Networks: Background

-Looking at $(v,c)$, we often wish to know why $v$ was classified as $c$.
-Informally, an \emph{explanation} is a subset of features $E\subseteq F$, such that assigning these features to the values assigned to them in $v$ already determines that the input will be classified as $c$, regardless of the remaining features $F\setminus E$.
-In other words, even if the values that are \emph{not} in the explanation are changed arbitrarily, the classification remains the same.
-More formally, given input $v=(v_1,...v_m)\in \mathbb{F}$ with the classification of $N(v)=c$, an explanation (sometimes referred to as an \emph{abductive explanation}, or an \emph{AXP}) is a subset of the features $E\subseteq F$, such that: We continue with the running example from Fig.~\ref{fig:neural_network_example_1}.
-For simplicity, we assume that each input neuron has only the possible values of $\{ 0,1 \}$.
+We continue with the running example from Fig.~\ref{fig:neural_network_example_1}.
+For simplicity, we assume that each input neuron can only be assigned the values 0 or 1.
 It can be observed that for input $V_1=[1,1,1]^T$, the set $\{ v_1^1, v_1^2 \}$ is an explanation; indeed, once the first two entries in $V_1$ are set to $1$, the classification remains the same for any value of the third entry (see Fig.~\ref{fig:neural_network_explanation}).
-We can prove this by encoding a verification query $\langle P,N,Q\rangle = \langle E=v,N,Q_{\neg c}\rangle$, where $E$ is the candidate explanation, $E=v$ means that we restrict the features in $E$ to their values in $v$; and $Q_{\neg c}$ indicates that the classification is not $c$.
+We can prove this by encoding a verification query $\langle P,N,Q\rangle = \langle E=v,N,Q_{\neg c}\rangle$, where $E$ is the candidate explanation, and $E=v$ means that we restrict the features in $E$ to their values in $v$; and $Q_{\neg c}$ implies that the classification is not $c$.
 An \unsat{} result for this query indicates that $E$ is an explanation for instance $(v,c)$.

 Clearly, the set of all features constitutes a trivial explanation.
 However, we are interested in \emph{smaller} explanation subsets, which can provide useful information regarding the decision of the classifier.
 More precisely, we search for \emph{minimal explanations} and \emph{minimum explanations}.
-A subset $E\subseteq F$ is a \emph{minimal explanation} (also referred to as a \emph{local-minimal explanation}, or a \emph{subset-minimal explanation}) of instance $(v,c)$ if it is an explanation that ceases to be an explanation if even a single feature is removed from it: Fig.~\ref{fig:neural_network_minimal_explanation} demonstrates that $\{ v_1^1, v_1^2 \}$ is a minimal explanation in our running example: removing any of its features allows mis-classification.
+A subset $E\subseteq F$ is a \emph{minimal explanation} (also referred to as a \emph{local-minimal explanation}, or a \emph{subset-minimal explanation}) of instance $(v,c)$ if it is an explanation that ceases to be an explanation if even a single feature is removed from it:

+Fig.~\ref{fig:neural_network_minimal_explanation} demonstrates that $\{ v_1^1, v_1^2 \}$ is a minimal explanation in our running example: removing any of its features allows mis-classification.

 A \emph{minimum explanation} (sometimes referred to as a \emph{cardinal minimal explanation} or a \emph{PI-explanation}) is defined as a minimal explanation of minimum size; i.e., if $E$ is a minimum explanation, then there does not exist a minimal explanation $E' \neq E$ such that $|E'|<|E|$.
 Fig.~\ref{fig:neural_network_minimum_explanation} demonstrates that $\{ v_1^3 \} $ is a minimum explanation for our running example.